 # mount file systems rsync -ai --exclude='sources/' /media/cdrom/ /media/sylecn/UFAT32/ mkdir /media/sylecn/UFAT32/sources cp /media/cdrom/sources/boot.wim /media/sylecn/UFAT32/sources/ rsync -ai /media/cdrom/ /media/sylecn/UNTFS/ echo -e "[CHANNEL]\nRetail" > /media/sylecn/UNTFS/sources/ei.cfg # ensure data is written to disk. sync -f /media/sylecn/UFAT32/sources/boot.wim /media/sylecn/UNTFS/sources/ei.cfg # umount file systems

-Step 2 to 4 can be done using gparted live CD or usb drive.
+Step 2 to 4 can be done using gparted live CD or flash drive.

 Reboot computer, choose boot device from boot menu.

 The disk containing the FAT32 file system should appear in the list, choose it.

 - The Windows 10 installer will appear soon.
 Follow the instructions.